spectraldecomp/hacklahoma-2022/README.md

 # Hacklahoma 2022
 - This repository serves to support my Hacklahoma 2022 project.
+I had 24 hours to complete this project; I spent about 9 hours on it.

 ## Theory for Dynamic Ruleset
 - Goal is to create a cell structure that dynamically changes its ruleset to organically proliferate.